ak-uow/dissertation-write-up/chapters/06-discussion.md

 A more thorough undertaking would include variations that are not present in this study and are composed of the same elements but ordered differently.
 Nevertheless the findings from this study can be used as a way of refining which elements to explore in more detail; considering this, any further research can omit the social media aspect and expand the study of location based interactive advertisements involving incentives and playfulness.

-## Conclusion

-The most important interpretation of the results

 </section>